glideapps/canvas-hypertxt/README.md

 ### Justify

 I didn't feel like implementing it, patches welcome.
-This will 100% be slower that non-justified text due to the large amounts of string manipulation and extra measurement required.
+This will 100% be slower than non-justified text due to the large amounts of string manipulation and extra measurement required.
 If you need justification canvas-txt can do it.

 ### Debug mode